woossi0/suite/docs/geoexplorer/src/workspace.rst

        - Name
        - Description
      * - .. image:: images/button_3dviewer.png
-       - Switch to 3D Viewer
+       - :guilabel:`Switch to 3D Viewer`
        - Changes map view to 3D.
 Requires the `Google Earth browser plugin <http://earth.google.com/plugin/>`_.
      * - .. image:: images/button_panmap.png
-       - Pan map
+       - :guilabel:`Pan map`
        - Pan the Map Window by click and drag (enabled by default).
-Shift+click+drag together zooms in to a user-defined extent.
+Shift, click, and drag together zooms in to a user-defined extent.
      * - .. image:: images/button_zoombox.png
-       - Zoom by dragging a box
+       - :guilabel:`Zoom by dragging a box`
        - Zoom to user-defined extent
      * - .. image:: images/button_zoomin.png
-       - Zoom in
+       - :guilabel:`Zoom in`
        - Increases the zoom level by one
      * - .. image:: images/button_zoomout.png
-       - Zoom out
+       - :guilabel:`Zoom out`
        - Decreases the zoom level by one
      * - .. image:: images/button_zoomprevious.png
-       - Zoom to previous extent
+       - :guilabel:`Zoom to previous extent`
        - Returns to the previous map extent
      * - .. image:: images/button_zoomnext.png
-       - Zoom to next extent
+       - :guilabel:`Zoom to next extent`
        - Returns to the next map extent (activated only after using :guilabel:`Zoom to previous extent`)
      * - .. image:: images/button_zoomvisible.png
-       - Zoom to max extent
+       - :guilabel:`Zoom to max extent`
        - Zooms to the maximum extent of all layers

 .. _geoexplorer.workspace.toolbar: